starfminer/nft-asset-generator/README.md

 )
 ```

-This example would generate a run of 100 randomized NFTs with 5 NFTs in the run containing accessories.
+This example generates 100 randomized NFTs, with accessories included in 5 of them.

 Generated images and metadata will be written to the output/ directory.